TomBombadyl/nvidia-blog/README.md

 All responses are graded for:
 - **Relevance**: How well the retrieved content matches the query
 - **Completeness**: Whether the answer covers the topic adequately
-- **Grounding**: All answers include source citations and links to original NVIDIA blog posts
+- **Grounding**: All answers are based on content from official NVIDIA blog posts

 ## Project Structure